tsmaster/apple-2-enclosure/README.md

 # apple-2-enclosure
-code to create plans for a laser-cut enclosure that resembles an older home computer.
+Python code to create PDF plans for a laser-cut enclosure that resembles an older home computer.